Pavel wins landslide victory in Czech presidential election

 “It was a mistake I can’t change,” Pavel told Czech daily echo24 in an interview.
 “But I am convinced that in 33 years of service to democracy at home and abroad, even at the risk of my own life, I have made up for this mistake."

-At the same time Babis also reached out to disaffected and extremist voters by accusing his independent rival of being identical to the government, which he said was not doing enough to help people cope with the cost of living crisis.
+At the same time, Babis also reached out to disaffected and extremist voters by accusing his independent rival of being closely tied to the government, which he said was not doing enough to help people cope with the cost-of-living crisis.

 He also claimed Pavel was a “warmonger” for supporting Ukraine.
-His billboards proclaimed, "The general does not believe in peace.
+His billboards proclaimed: "The general does not believe in peace.
 Vote for peace.
-Vote Babiš".
+Vote Babiš."

 He suggested in TV debates that, if elected, he would organise an international conference to reach a peace between Russia and Ukraine.
-Babis even said during a TV debate on January 22 that he would not send Czech troops to defend Poland of the Baltic states in the event of a Russian invasion, a statement he later retracted.
+Babis even said during a TV debate on January 22 that he would not send Czech troops to defend Poland or the Baltic states in the event of a Russian invasion, a statement he later retracted.

-Babis’ message was reinforced by Russian disinformation, including video footage circulating on social media that appeared to have been carefully edited to falsely depict Pavel advocating war against Russia.
+Babis’ message was reinforced by Russian disinformation, including video footage circulating on social media that appeared to have been carefully edited so as to falsely depict Pavel advocating war against Russia.

 The tension between Babis’ contrasting tactical approaches to the two mutually exclusive electorates eventually backfired, with liberal voters flocking to Pavel out of fear of Babis’ extremism, while the far-right SPD party still refused to back Babis.
 Turnout was a record 70.2%.